The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 What's the best AI visibility tool in 2026?

 For most content, SEO, and marketing teams, the best AI visibility tool is Frase, because it doesn't stop at telling you that you dropped out of an answer.
 Frase tracks your brand across ChatGPT, Perplexity, Claude, Gemini, and Google AI, then feeds that signal straight into the research, drafting, scoring, and publishing that wins the answer back.
-Most tools in this category monitor and alert; Frase is built to monitor and act, in one workflow, which is why it leads this list for teams who want their tracking to lead somewhere.
+The difference shows up after the alert.
+Frase turns a lost citation into a brief, a draft in your brand voice, and a published fix, then keeps watching the page.
+That is why it leads this list for teams who want their tracking to lead somewhere.

 What makes a good AI visibility tool?